-We review your payments every 6 months to check you’re not paying too much or too little.
+We periodically review your payments to check you’re not paying too much or too little.
 Your first payment is calculated by asking you how much energy you'll use in a year (read more about how your first payment is calculated).
 However, few things in life go exactly to plan, and your energy usage is no different!
 If you're using more or less than we first planned, we will change your payments to match.

 We use 3 things to review your payments

 1. Your estimated energy usage in kWh (units of energy)

 Every gas or electricity meter has an estimated annual energy usage associated with it.
 This figure is given to your supplier by the energy industry, it’s not calculated or controlled by So Energy and it can update when you give meter readings.

 This can be inaccurate if: you’ve recently moved home, you don’t give regular readings, or your energy use is never regular.

 We now know how much energy you might use in a year, but how much will that cost?

 2. Your tariff (unit rates and standing charges)

 How much your energy costs depends on your tariff’s unit rate and standing charge.
 A unit rate is a price per unit of energy (pence per kilowatt hour) and if you’re on a fixed tariff, this won’t change during your contract.
 A standing charge is a price per day (pence per day) which will also be fixed during a fixed tariff.

 We take your estimated annual energy usage and multiply this by your tariff rates for the next 12 months.
 We can now say how much your energy might cost in a year.